venkatveeramanidaasan/azure-content/articles/automation/automation-first-runbook-graphical.md

 ## Step 7 - Add activity to start a virtual machine

 We'll now add a **Start-AzureRmVM** activity to start a virtual machine.
 You can pick any virtual machine in your Azure subscription, and for now we'll be hardcoding that name into the cmdlet.
+Note: **When you test/start the runbook with this hard coded value.
+It would fail with "NotFound" status.
+Which is expected.
+Because, the VM is not available in your subscription yet**

 1. In the Library control, type **Start-AzureRm** in the search textbox.
 2. Add **Start-AzureRmVM** to the canvas and then click and drag it underneath **Connect to Azure**.